sfatehi/Bayesian-Inverse-Elasticity/README.md

 # Bayesian-Inverse-Elasticity
 This repository entails a Bayesian Inversion framework to identify non-homogenous Young's modulus parameter field of slender structurres.
+The python codes are compilable in conjunction with the hIPPYlib - Inverse Problem PYthon library which can be found here: https://hippylib.github.io/.
+The examples to demonstrate the performance of the framework include (1) a planar canetilever under bending deformation, and (2) a helical rod subject to extension.